aws-samples/eks-workshop-v2/site/content/autoscaling/Karpenter/02_auto_node_provisioning.md

 ## Challenge

-Answer the following questions.
-You can expand each question to get a detailed answer and validate your understanding.
+Lets got through following questions in order to better understand how Karpenter works:

-#### 1) Why did Karpenter not scale the cluster after making the initial deployment ?
+1) Why did Karpenter not scale the cluster after making the initial deployment ?

-{{%expand "Click here to show the answer" %}}
 The deployment was created with `replicas: 0`.
 We've done this for two reasons.
 In this section we will mention the first reason: We did set the replicas to 0, just for your convenience, so you can check out Karpenter logs once that you increase the number of replicas in the deployment.
 In the answer to question number 8, we will explain the second reason we are starting from zero.
-{{% /expand %}}

-#### 2) How would you scale the deployment to 1 replicas?
+2) How would you scale the deployment to 1 replicas?
-{{%expand "Click here to show the answer" %}}

 To scale up the deployment run the following command:

 ```bash